QHose/QRSMeteor/README.md

 # REST calls
 The main connection between Meteor and Qlik Sense can be found here https://github.com/QHose/QRSMeteor/tree/master/imports/api/server
 Don't get distracted by the API_LOG object.
-I only need that for the demo, to insert the request and response from the call in the database. so you can view the results here http://saaswithqlik.com/APILogs
+I only need that for the demo, to insert the request and response from the call in the database. so you can view the results here http://saaswithqlik.com/APILogs.

+# Authentication
+The internal REST calls use both certificate (QPS logout for example) and header authentication only for demo purposes.
+In production you would normally only use certificates, unless you have a authenticating reverse proxy.
+The end users connect to Sense via the Meteor virtual proxy (Sense QMC config item).
+Make sure that you also logout the user on this proxy. (you can login/logout per proxy!)